mindcrypt/whisperLLM/README.md

 ## How works.
 How much information can be hidden?

 The technique has been designed to generate texts with a very good linguistic quality.
 The larger the text, the greater the number of errors that would require a correction process that could take some time.
-In our tests, and for practical scenarios, the tool proves useful in the order of a few hundred bits and a few thousand bits.
+In our tests, and for practical scenarios, the tool proves useful in the order of __a few hundred bits__ and a __few thousand bits__.
 This amount is adequate for exchanging configuration information (e.g. in a command & control model), location information (IPs, emails, URIs, TOR addresses, ...), cryptographic keys, etc.

-IPv4/IPv6 (32/128 bits)
+_IPv4/IPv6 (32/128 bits)_

-Cryptographic keys (128-4096 bits)
+_Cryptographic keys (128-4096 bits)_

-Seed (random number) (48-128 bits)
+_Seed (random number) (48-128 bits)_

-Phone number (44 bits...)
+_Phone number (44 bits...)_

-Urls compacted (5 char->40 bits)
+_Urls compacted (5 char->40 bits)_

-Text in wide sense: 2000 hidden bits/6bits char = 333 hidden chars
+_Text in wide sense: 2000 hidden bits/6bits char = 333 hidden chars_

-GPS coordinates (latitude/longitude) (80 bits...)
+_GPS coordinates (latitude/longitude) (80 bits...)_

-TOR address / TOR services hidden (96 bits...)(6bits char)
+_TOR address / TOR services hidden (96 bits...)(6bits char)_

-Url 56 char -> 336 bits
+_Url 56 char -> 336 bits_

 ## Usage & Parameters